 Modular & Combination FRL Units

 The modular connectors allow easy removal of components for servicing or cleaning.
 In addition, some manufacturers combine filters and regulators in stacked assemblies where the filter head becomes the regulator body.
-The components share common inlet and outlet connections, which makes the assembly very compact.
+The components share common inlet and outlet connections, making the assembly very compact.

-Such packaged units, whether F-R only or complete F-R-L, are practical choices for most industrial applications.
-The selection criteria are the same as with any of the individual components, except that the combined pressure and flow performance becomes the only consideration.
+Packaged combination units are a practical choice for most industrial applications, whether FR only or complete FRL.
+The selection criteria are similar to the individual components, except that the combined pressure and flow performance becomes the only consideration.